pinecoders/pine-utils/guides/code_style/README.md

 ## Introduction

 The goal of these Coding Conventions is to present a set of best practices and style guidelines for Pine Script.
+By promoting a standard way to code in Pine, these guidelines optimize code for the reader, rather than the writer of open source code.

 ### Translations
 1. [TODO](#)